William Ball Gilbert: Oregon

 In 1873, Gilbert was admitted to the Oregon bar and began practicing law in Portland with H. H. Northrup at what is now Miller Nash Graham & Dunn LLP.
 On September 3, 1873, Gilbert married Julia West Lindsley.
 In 1876, he went into a legal partnership with future Governor of Oregon A. C. Gibbs, but only for one year before entering into a partnership with Northrup.
 Gilbert remained in private legal practice in Portland until 1892, working with John M. Gearin and Zera Snow.
 In 1888, he was elected to the Oregon House of Representatives.
 A Republican, he represented Portland, serving only during the 1889 legislative session.

 Federal judicial service

 Gilbert was nominated by President Benjamin Harrison on February 23, 1892, to the United States Court of Appeals for the Ninth Circuit and the United States Circuit Courts for the Ninth Circuit, to a new joint seat authorized by 26 Stat.
 826. He was confirmed by the United States Senate on March 18, 1892, and received his commission the same day.
 On December 31, 1911, the Circuit Courts were abolished and he thereafter served only on the Court of Appeals.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1922 to 1930.
-His service terminated on April 27, 1931, due to his death in Portland.
+His service terminated on April 27, 1931, due to his death at his home in Portland.
 He was the last federal judge in active service to have been appointed by President Harrison.
 After Gilbert's death, William Denman replaced him on the court.